pandeakshat/bse-simulator/README.md

-# BSE Interactive Simulation Platform
+# BSE Simulator

 ---

 ## Overview

-This project presents the **BSE Interactive Simulation Platform**, an enhanced and interactive version of the classic Bristol Stock Exchange (BSE) simulation.
+This project presents the **BSE Simulator*, an enhanced and interactive version of the classic Bristol Stock Exchange (BSE).
 Developed by Dave Cliff, the original BSE simulation is a simple, single-threaded Python tool designed to help students understand Level 2 market data and develop automated trading strategies.

 Our platform amplifies BSE's educational impact by providing a **user-friendly, interactive experience** built with Streamlit.
 It aims to make complex market dynamics accessible, engaging, and extensible for learning and experimentation.